Infinite-type Schottky groups and group actions on infinite-type surfaces: Introduction

 \section{Introduction}

-In this paper, $\Sigma$ will denote a connected, Hausdorff, second countable, orientable surface without planar ends, either of infinite type or of finite type with negative Euler characteristic.
-In particular, if $\Sigma$ is of finite type, then it is a closed orientable surface of some genus $g \geq 2$.
-If $\Sigma$ is of infinite type, then its ends are accumulated by genus, as for example, the Loch Ness monster, the Jacob ladder, and the Blooming three (for the classification of infinite type surfaces see \cite{Ker, Ian}).
+Let $\Sigma$ be a connected hyperbolic Riemann surface without planar ends.
+So, either: (i) $\Sigma$ is a closed Riemann surface of some genus $g \geq 2$, or (ii) $\Sigma$ has infinite-type (i.e., its fundamental group is not finitely generated) such that its ends are accumulated by genus, for example, the Loch Ness monster, the Jacob ladder, and the Blooming three (for the classification of infinite type surfaces, see \cite{Ker, Ian}).
+The Riemann surface structure on $\Sigma$ is provided by a torsion-free purely hyperbolic Fuchsian group $F < {\rm PSL}_{2}({\mathbb R})$ such that there exists a regular covering $P_{F}:{\mathbb H}^{2} \to \Sigma$ with ${\rm Deck}(P_{F})=F$.
+The group $F$ is unique up to ${\rm PSL}_{2}({\mathbb R})$-conjugation.

+In this paper, we will assume that the Riemann surface $\Sigma$ is provided by a Fuchsian group $F$ of the {\it first kind}, i.e., its limit set is all of the the boundary of ${\mathbb H}^{2}$ (this is always the case if $\Sigma$ is a closed surface).